GagePielsticker/Express-JWT-Boilerplate/README.md

 # Foreword

 > I created this initially as a learning platform to pick up JWT and stateless authentication however because of how useful it eventually became i decided to post it on a repo to share as a scalable JWT example/boilerplate in express.
+Do note this should not be used in production as it does not support TLS and a few other things.
+This is soley an example of JWT in action on an express API.

 # Features